Often, guitars have several dots along their necks. But what are the dots on a guitar fretboard called?

 Types of Guitar Inlays

-Plenty of guitar manufacturers, however, have unique marks.
+Plenty of guitar manufacturers have unique marks.
 They still follow the pattern of placement, though, while providing a different style.

 PRS, for example, is well known for having a dove pattern along their fretboards.
-Jackson guitars often use what is denoted as a shark fin type marker, which enhances the tough, sharp appearance of their instruments.
+Jackson guitars often use what is denoted as a shark fin-type marker.
+This enhances the tough, sharp appearance of their instruments.

 Gibson and Epiphone often use large blocks along their guitar necks.
-Some models still feature dots, but place them at different spots, such as near the top or bottom of the fret rather than the usual position in the very center.
+Some models still feature dots but place them at different spots.
+This is near the top or bottom of the fret, rather than the usual position in the very center.

 Some guitarists even opt for using LED dot indicators.
-Not only does this provide a visual experience during live performances, it also helps the player see them in the dark.
-You don’t have to be playing dark venues to appreciate the LED fret markers, however!
+Not only does this provide a visual experience, it also helps the player see them in the dark.
+You don’t have to be playing dark venues to appreciate the LED fret markers.

 Some players use different color LEDs to distinguish between the different positions.
 This in itself just looks cool as they glow in the dark, although it isn’t for everyone.

-There is no rule to the color or shape of fretboard markers used, and much of the choice comes down to personal tastes.
-Some prefer the traditional dot or block inlays, while others opt for a more aggressive shark fin or even skull pattern along their guitar’s necks.
-Even the absence of any inlay on the fretboard all together.
+There is no rule to the color or shape of fretboard markers used.
+Much of the choice comes down to personal tastes.
+Some prefer the traditional dot or block inlays.
+Others opt for a more aggressive shark fin or even skull pattern along their guitar’s necks.
+Even the absence of any inlay on the fretboard altogether.

 Guitars Without White Dots Or Markers